Marine Hydrokinetic Turbines

 Substructure Model Settings for MHK Turbines

-In the Substructure Design section, Morison Coefficients and Buoyancy can be assigned to various components of the substructure, following the usual procedure (see Morison Equation-Related Parameters).
+In the Substructure Modeling section, Morison Coefficients and Buoyancy can be assigned to various components of the substructure, following the usual procedure (see Morison Equation (Strip Theory) Modelling).
 In this context the whole substructure (and turbine) is considered to be submerged in water.
 During the simulation of an onshore installed turbine, these coefficients will be used in conjunction with the Air Density value that was previously replaced with the value for water (see Simulation Settings for MHK Turbines).